Kansas City DWI Lawyer

 An officer must have probable cause to pull you over.
 If the police officer did not have a valid reason to stop you and a reasonable belief that you were operating a motor vehicle under the influence of drugs or alcohol, all of the evidence that they gather during or after the traffic stop may be inadmissible in Missouri courts.

-Contact The Janssen Law Offices LLC to speak with a seasoned DWI lawyer who can answer all of your questions about your charges at 816-287-0172.
+Contact The Janssen Law Offices LLC to speak with a DWI lawyer or contact us by submitting a client intake form.